MaMpf-HD/erdbeere/README.md

 Rings are easy classes of objects to represent, as they don't depend on other structures.
-But as soon as $R$-modules enter the picture, this becomes decidedly more complicated, as their properties may depend on their ground ring.
+But as soon as $R$-modules enter the picture, this becomes decidedly more complicated, as their properties may depend on their base ring.
 Structures can hence have building blocks.

 ```ruby